Truck accidents in Brooklyn often happen because of negligence, equipment problems, or unsafe conditions. Common causes include:

 Standard Statute of Limitations

-In New York, you have three years from the date of the accident to file a truck accident lawsuit.
-Missing this deadline typically means losing your right to pursue compensation, regardless of how strong your case is.
+In New York, you generally have three years from the date of the accident to file a truck accident lawsuit.
+Missing this deadline usually means losing your right to seek compensation, no matter how strong your case is.

 Special Rules for Government Entities

-These shortened deadlines are strict.
-Missing them can permanently bar your claim, even if you have serious injuries.
+These deadlines are strict.
+Missing them can bar your claim, even if you have serious injuries.

 Why Act Quickly

-- Preserve crucial evidence before it's lost or destroyed
+- Preserving crucial evidence before it is lost or destroyed.

-- Secure witness statements while memories are fresh
+- Securing witness statements while memories are fresh.

 Don't wait.
-Contact Ajlouny Injury Law today to protect your rights.
+Contact Ajlouny Injury Law today to protect your rights with our truck accident attorney in Brooklyn.

 How We Handle Your Truck Accident Case